WJunlin616/craneOntology/README.md

 # craneOntology
 OWL ontology and Apache Jena reasoning rules for modelling crane operations in construction projects.

+### Ontology (ontology.owl)
+The Crane Operation Ontology is an OWL 2 schema-level ontology that models mobile crane operations and their surrounding context.
+It is designed to support: multi-modal fusion of vision, sensor and structured-text data, ontology-based inference of transient crane behaviours, and similarity-based matching between as-is executed operations and as-planned lifting orders.
+The ontology defines a expressive core:
+Classes
+Thing
+CraneTransientStatus: crane’s transient operational state derived from low-level signals.
+Operation: an executed crane operation (e.g., a specific lift).
+Order: a planned lifting order from the construction schedule.
+Object properties
+belongTo (CraneTransientStatus → Operation): links a transient status to the operation it belongs to. isSimilarTo (Operation ↔ Order): relates an executed operation to a planned order that is similar in terms of time, destination and load attributes; declared as a symmetric object property.
+Datatype properties
+For CraneTransientStatus: weightTransientStatus, boomTransientStatus, slewTransientStatus, hookTransientHeightStatus, craneTransientBehaviour.
+For Operation: operationDateAndTime, operationLoadColourShapeMaterialWeight, operationLoadGeometricDimension, operationDestinationXYZSpatialPosition.
+For Order: proposedDateAndTime, proposedLoadColourShapeMaterialWeight, proposedLoadGeometricDimension, proposedDestinationAreaAndHeight.
+A generic similarity attribute similarityScore (xsd:double) that can store numeric similarity values produced by Jaccard matching algorithms.
+The current version of ontology.owl intentionally contains only TBox axioms (no individuals) so that it can be reused across different projects and datasets.
+Instance data derived from specific sites (operations, orders and their similarity scores) can be generated and linked to this schema using separate scripts.
+This ontology has been developed in the context of research on Knowledge-augmented Multi-modal Data Fusion and Reasoning for Automated Crane Lift Monitoring, and is intended for reuse in construction informatics, semantic sensor fusion and ontology-supported reasoning.

 ### Jena reasoning rules

 This repository also includes an Apache Jena rule file